adrian-griffin/oxidized-netbox-credential-handler/README.md

 # oxidized-netbox-credential-handler
 An api wrapper for handling credential sets between netbox & oxidized, written in Go!

-Oxidized fundamentally cannot accept any fashion of credentials from NetBox without the username/password for the device being stored in plaintext in NetBox, and this is a small wrapper API written to rectify that issue, allowing Credential Sets to be created in NetBox custom fields (such as `office-switch-admin`, `vps-root-creds`, etc.) to be defined on the NetBox devices instead.
-It's written in Go and not contributed to the project because I can't write in Ruby and dont feel like learning it (and for fun).
+Oxidized fundamentally cannot accept any fashion of credentials from NetBox without the username/password for the device being stored in plaintext in NetBox, and this is a small wrapper API written to rectify that issue, allowing Credential Sets to be created in NetBox's custom fields (such as `office-switch-admin`, `vps-root-creds`, etc.) that are parsed and returned to Oxidized in a fashion that it accepts.
+Too, with the added benefit of sterilizing NetBox's data before it reaches Oxidized.

+It's written in Go and not contributed to the Oxidized project because I can't write in Ruby and dont feel like learning it (and writing the api for fun).

 Quite basic overall, but it runs as a service (can be run headless as a systemd daemon or docker service), and queries NetBox's API on behalf of Oxidized to allow `Credential Sets` defined in NetBox be parsed into valid `username:password` pairs that are returned to Oxidized for its SSH authentication.
-A credentials `.json` file is defined on the machine running service & Oxidized to define credential sets.
+A credentials `.json` file is defined on the machine to define credential sets.

 ### Security! ⚠️